 Landscapes and legends draw adventurers to the West, where a good day includes locavore dining, vineyard wine-sipping, cowboy history and outdoor fun.

 Western cities have distinct personalities.
 In California there's the hey-bro friendliness of San Diego, the Hollywood flash of Los Angeles and the bohemian cool of San Francisco.
 Further north in Seattle, cutting-edge joins homegrown, often over a cup of joe.
 Cosmopolitan chic meets plucky frontier spirit in Denver, while patio preening and spa pampering give Phoenix a strangely compelling spoiled-girl vibe.
-And then there's Las Vegas, a glitzy neon playground where you can get hitched, spend your honeymoon in Paris and then bet the mortgage – all in the very same weekend.
+And then there's Las Vegas, a glitzy neon playground where you can get hitched in the Elvis Chapel, spend your honeymoon in Paris and then bet the mortgage – all in the very same weekend.

 Museums?
 Save 'em for later.
 First you'll want to climb a wooden ladder into a cliff dwelling, poke around the ruins of a Pony Express station, or simply join the congregation inside a 1700s Spanish mission.
-What else is there to see?
-Ancient petroglyphs.
+What else is there to explore in the West?
+Crumbling forts.
 Abandoned mining towns.
 A former Titan Missile silo.
 Wander historic sites like these for up-close and evocative links to the region's not-so-long-ago past.

 Why I Love Western USA